glegoux/jekyll-tech-blog/src/_posts/2019-03-23-kerberos-in-5-minutes.md

 to authenticate, and to encrypt communication.
 It requires a trusted third party to guarantee a **mutual authentication** with a system of secrets and renewable tickets.

-The current important Requests for Comments (RFC) to understand Kerberos are [rfc4120](https://www.ietf.org/rfc/rfc4120.txt) and
-[rfc6649](https://www.ietf.org/rfc/rfc6649.txt), see [all Kerberos RFCs](https://datatracker.ietf.org/doc/search/?name=Kerberos&sort=&rfcs=on).

 Kerberos’ name comes from Greek mythology, the three-headed guard dog of Hades.This technology is invented at MIT in the 1980s, became an
 **IETF Standard** in 1993.
-United States governement classified [Kerberos protocol](https://en.wikipedia.org/wiki/Kerberos_(protocol) as
+United States governement classified [Kerberos protocol](https://en.wikipedia.org/wiki/Kerberos_(protocol)) as
 "Auxiliary Military Equipment" and banned its export until 2000.
+It continues being used largely today.

+The current important Requests for Comments (RFC) to understand Kerberos are [rfc4120](https://www.ietf.org/rfc/rfc4120.txt) and
+[rfc6649](https://www.ietf.org/rfc/rfc6649.txt), see [all Kerberos RFCs](https://datatracker.ietf.org/doc/search/?name=Kerberos&sort=&rfcs=on).

 The **Kerberos Consortium** ensures development and lasting quality of the Kerberos project since 2007 with past and present sponsors of Apple, Google, Oracle, Stanford University, Microsoft ... but less active now.

-Kerberos is a very famous tool used in the **Hadoop ecosystem** to secure a environment **Big Data** for Spark, Hadoop YARN, Hadoop Mapreduce, or Hadoop Distributed File System...
+Kerberos is a very used in the **Hadoop ecosystem** to secure a environment **Big Data** for Spark, Hadoop YARN, Hadoop Mapreduce, or Hadoop Distributed File System...
 It is used by lot of companies as a **Single Sign On solution at large** to access to web UIs/APIs, databases, services, servers with SSH, or your local system login of your workstation and not only web
 HTTP applications, for any operating system.
 But it is also famous in the Microsoft world by the Active Directory cornerstone of